NowYouKnowProgramming/webdev-learning-materials/src/pages/common/learning_to_learn.md

 - [An Approach to Continuous Learning](https://dev.to/abh1navv/an-approach-to-continuous-learning-30pk)
 - [Reddit Post - Most of you need to SLOW DOWN](https://www.reddit.com/r/learnprogramming/comments/vvsw0x/most_of_you_need_to_slow_down/)

-## Paid courses about efficient learning
+## Paid content about efficient learning

 - [Zero to Mastery - Learning to Learn](https://academy.zerotomastery.io/p/learning-to-learn-efficient-learning-zero-to-mastery-blueprint)